-- Should have a working knowledge of the 12 Steps, 12 Traditions, and 12 Concepts of NA Service.
-Worked the 12 Steps. - j.
-Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service.

 - a.
+Worked the 12 Steps. - b.
+Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service. - c.
 A minimum of three (3) years continuous clean time.
-(Clean-time cannot be waived due to any circumstance) - b.
-At least one (1) year previous service at the Area level. - c.
-At least one (1) year experience as a treasurer and/or GSR at the group level. - d.
-Willingness, desire, and ability to serve. - e.
-An understanding of Robert's Rules of Order f.
-Must be able to fulfill all duties of this position.
+(Clean-time cannot be waived due to any

+- circumstance) - d.
+At least one (1) year previous service at the Area level. - e.
+At least one (1) year experience as a treasurer and/or GSR at the group level. - f.
+Willingness, desire, and ability to serve. - g.
+An understanding of Robert's Rules of Order - h.
+Must be able to fulfill all duties of this position. - B. Duties - a.
-- a.
 Assist the Literature Disbursement Officer as needed for one (1) year. - b.
 Check and confirm orders disbursed at ASC. - c.
 Learn duties of Literature Disbursement Officer. - d.
 Perform duties of Literature Disbursement Officer in their absence. - e.
 Be willing to become Literature Disbursement Assistant when the current Literature Disbursement Assistant completes their commitment.